aphogato/trenbolone-induced-bayesian-methods/README.md

 # Bayesian Methods

-## We're getting samrt as fuck with this one!🗣️‼️
+## We're getting smart as fuck with this one!🗣️‼️